sourcegraph/deploy-sourcegraph-k8s/README.md

 - [Enterprise Getting Started Guide](https://docs.sourcegraph.com/adopt/enterprise_getting_started_guide#kubernetes-admin) and [Admin guide](https://docs.sourcegraph.com/admin) - useful guides for Sourcegraph admins
   - [Metrics](https://docs.sourcegraph.com/admin/observability/metrics) - guidance of metrics that can be used for monitoring Sourcegraph

-## Deploying
+## Deploy

-🚨 **Please use the branch corresponding to the version of Sourcegraph you wish to deploy, e.g. `git checkout v4.5.0`.**

-Always refer to the [Sourcegraph Kustomize docs](https://docs.sourcegraph.com/admin/deploy/kubernetes/kustomize) for the latest instructions.
+Please refer to the [Sourcegraph Kustomize docs](https://docs.sourcegraph.com/admin/deploy/kubernetes/kustomize) for the latest instructions.

-## Upgrading
+## Upgrade

-When upgrading Sourcegraph, please check [upgrading docs](https://docs.sourcegraph.com/admin/updates/kubernetes) to confirm if manual migrations is necessary.
+When upgrading Sourcegraph, please check the [upgrade docs for Kubernetes](https://docs.sourcegraph.com/admin/updates/kubernetes) to confirm if manual migrations is necessary.

-## Contributing
+## Development

 The `dev` branch is used to track development.